 - 3 10" f/5 Orion Skyquest Dobsonians

 - 1 pair 10x70 binoculars usually mounted on tripod, and a 9x63 pair of binoculars

 - Williams Optics GTF 80mm refractor, for imaging.

 - A Meade 8" f/4 LXD75 Schmidt Newtonian

-- 4 computers and a laptop in the Dome Building, all packed with imaging software including Photoshop, CCDOPS, and Registax 6
+- 4 computers in the Dome Building, all packed with imaging software including Photoshop, CCDOPS, and Registax 6

 Other Supporting Equipment (spec page)

 - Meade LXD75 mount generally used for wide-angle tracking of cameras mounted to a dovetail adapter piece

 - IOTA VTI video time inserter for occultation work